KiranKumarMalik/Task-Management-System-using-Reactjs/README.md

-# 📓React Task Management with Priority Lists
+# 📓 React Task Management with Priority Lists

-## Features
+## 📒 Features

 - **Task Creation:** Add tasks to the respective priority lists.
 - **Edit Task:** Modify task details such as the task name and description.